hteumeuleu/hteumeuleu.com/_posts/2020-06-11-which-email-clients-should-you-test-on.md

 This applies extremely well to emails. **Your email's only as strong as the weakest email client you've tested it on.**

-Start to make your email look good in the worst email client your want to support.
-And then ensure it's still good, or even make it better, if more capable email clients.
+Start to make your email look good in the worst email client you want to support.
+And then ensure it's still good, or even make it better, in more capable email clients.
 If you take a look at [Can I email's scoreboard](https://www.caniemail.com/scoreboard/), you can take this as starting to test clients at the bottom of the ranking.
 And then make make your way to the top.